Tho-Tu/cv-application/README.md

 🚀 Demo

-Explore the live demo of the project: CV Generator Demo
+Explore the live demo of the project: https://cv-generator-nq4p.onrender.com/

 🧐 Project Highlights: